-Our Criminal Justice Program
+Our Criminal Justice Degree Programs

 A bachelor’s degree in criminal justice is the standard for advancement in law enforcement, corrections, homeland security, emergency management and related areas.
 Most law enforcement jurisdictions require a bachelor’s degree as entry-level into the profession.
 The BA in CJ gives the student a well-rounded background for many careers in law enforcement or criminal justice.